NTx86/pokered/README.md

 # Pokémon Red and Blue [![Build Status][ci-badge]][ci]

-This is a disassembly of Pokémon Red and Blue.
+This is a disassembly of December 6th localization prototype of Pokémon Red and Blue.
+It should build identical version of December 6th prototype except the checksum

+To fix this change four bytes at offset 0x14C to 0x0E 0xC5 0x00 0x00

 It builds the following ROMs: